 The Clean Energy Regulator may make decisions about National Greenhouse and Energy Reporting auditors who do not comply with the

-legislative framework for conducting audits, and no longer satisfy the
+legislative framework for conducting audits, and do not meet the

 These decisions may include applying conditions to an auditor's registration, suspension or deregistration.
 Decisions to suspend or deregister an auditor can be initiated by the Clean Energy Regulator or by an auditor who wishes to be suspended or deregistered voluntarily.